ckan/ckan/doc/common-error-messages.rst

 Whether a developer runs CKAN using paster or going through CKAN test suite, there are a number of error messages seen that are the result of setup problems.
 As people experience them, please add them to the list here.

+These instructions assume you have the python virtual environment enabled (``. pyenv/bin/activate``) and the current directory is the top of the ckan source, which is probably: ``../pyenv/src/ckan/``.

 ``nose.config.ConfigError: Error reading config file 'setup.cfg': no such option 'with-pylons'``
 ================================================================================================